carbonaut/boilerplate-api-laravel/README.md

 - [Login Throttling](app/Http/Middleware/ThrottleLogin.php) based on [Laravel UI](https://github.com/laravel/ui/blob/master/auth-backend/ThrottlesLogins.php);
 - [Application Localization](app/Http/Middleware/Localize.php) based on user preferences and `Accept-Language` header;
 - [Custom error handling](app/Exceptions/Handler.php) to have standardized errors returned on the API endpoints. `message` is a localized field that can be displayed to the user, as `error` is a more meaningful message for the developers;
+- [Queue](https://laravel.com/docs/9.x/queues) setup to use the database driver;
+- [Emails](https://laravel.com/docs/9.x/mail) already set up for email verification and password reset.
+It will take into account the [user preferred language](https://laravel.com/docs/9.x/mail#user-preferred-locales) when sending the email;

 ## Getting started